Gearbox-protocol/dev-docs-old/docs/tutorials/environment-setup/initialize-hardhat.md

 ## 👷 Install Hardhat 👷

-Now, you'll need to create an empty folder and enter it by running the following commands:
+We will create an empty project which uses Typescript.
+To do so, you'll need to create an empty folder and enter it by running the following commands:

 ```bash
 mkdir gearbox-sandbox;